QiaoYiLing/16-264-Humanoids/README.md

 ## Motivation
 We were really trying to build off of what the users wanted.
 During the beginning of our project when we were still deciding what we wanted to do, we went around campus asking people what they would like in a robot.
 The vast majority of people mentioned chores like doing laundry or giving something to someone on the other side of campus, etc. Essentially, routine tasks that this robot can potentially help with.
 Building based off of what other people wanted and addressing market pull was important to us.

-## Technical problems encountered and fixed
+## Technical Problems Encountered and Fixed
 One of the first issues we encountered was the fact that none of us had worked with hardware components before.
 Thus, we had to familiarize ourselves with Arduino and Raspberry Pi as we went along.
 The second major problem we ran into was when two of the motors stopped responding to any kind of input we would provide the encoders.
 We spent hours trying to fix this issue by changing the pin allocations and power supply connections of each of the encoders, but nothing seemed to work.
 Thus, we decided to move on and make the best use of the two remaining wheels to figure out a way to make the robot move in all four directions.
 We were able to accomplish this by providing the encoders appropriate bit vectors based on which direction we wanted the robot to move in.
 Lastly, we had a lot of issues trying to integrate all the different components together.
 Following are the three different parts of this project that we got to work individually-